helpscout/brigade/README.md

 ## What is Brigade?

-Brigade is a library that enhances Backbone/Marionette views providing consumers with a declarative interface to:
+Brigade is a library that enhances Backbone or Marionette views.
+It provides a couple of abstractions for:

-- Mount one or more React components into a Backbone/Marionette view
+- Mounting one or more React components into a Backbone or Marionette view
-- Syncronize the React components with the state of Backbone models
+- Keeping React components in sync with Backbone collections and models
-- Reduce synchronized state to computed/derived props that your React components require
+- Using actions defined in a Backbone or Marionette view with a React component

 ## Is Brigade for me?